 Under the EU legislation, the waiver will initially only apply to SPCs that are applied for on or after 01 July 2019.
 From 02 July 2022, it will also apply to SPCs that were applied for before 01 July 2019, but only if they had not taken effect before 01 July 2019.
 It is also subject to a number of conditions.

-After the end of the transition period, there will also be changes in the regulation of human and veterinary medicines and the various forms of regulatory-based protection available.
-For medicines, existing MAs granted centrally by the EMA will automatically be converted into UK MAs after the transition period.
-Existing UK MAs based on the mutual recognition or decentralised procedures will be unaffected.
+From 01 January 2021, there are also changes in the regulation of human and veterinary medicines and the various forms of regulatory-based protection available.
+For medicines, pre-existing marketing authorisations (MAs) granted centrally by the European Medicines Agency (EMA) have automatically been converted into UK MAs from 01 January 2021, but MA holders may be required to submit essential baseline data to the Medicines & Healthcare Products Regulatory Agency (MHRA) and a UK-based MA holder will need to be identified within 24 months from 01 January 2021.
+Pre-existing UK MAs based on the mutual recognition or decentralised procedures are unaffected.

 Data and market exclusivity

-Regulatory data and market exclusivity will remain available based on UK MAs after the transition period, and the period of “8+2+1” years for this form of regulatory protection will remain unchanged.
-After the transition period the start of this period will be the date of marketing authorisation in the EU or UK, whichever is earlier.
+Regulatory data and market exclusivity remains available based on UK from 01 January 2021, and the period of “8+2+1” years for this form of regulatory protection remains unchanged.
+From 01 January 2021 the start of this period will be the date of marketing authorisation in the EU or UK, whichever is earlier.

-A dedicated regulatory system for orphan medicines (for the treatment of rare diseases) will continue after the transition period, and a specific UK orphan MA will be granted for such medicines.
-This will largely mirror the existing EU system, but will also include a number of UK-specific matters such as the prevalence of the disease in the UK, the availability of satisfactory alternative treatment methods in the UK and the significant benefit of the product.
+A dedicated regulatory system for orphan medicines (for the treatment of rare diseases) continues from 01 January 2021, and a specific UK orphan MA will be granted for such medicines.
+This largely mirrors the pre-existing EU system, but also includes a number of UK-specific matters such as the prevalence of the disease in the UK, the availability of satisfactory alternative treatment methods in the UK and the significant benefit of the product.

-The 10 year market exclusivity for orphan medicines will remain after the transition period.
-This will also begin on the date of authorisation in the EU or UK, whichever is earlier.
-Orphan medicines for which agreed paediatric studies have been carried out will, as now, be entitled to an additional two years’ market exclusivity.
-However, the pre-marketing EU orphan designation for medicines will not be replicated in the UK: orphan status will be decided upon at the time marketing authorisation is granted.
+The ten-year market exclusivity for orphan medicines remains from 01 January 2021.
+This also begins on the date of authorisation in the EU or UK, whichever is earlier.
+Orphan medicines for which agreed paediatric studies have been carried out are, as previously was the case, be entitled to an additional two years’ market exclusivity.
+However, the pre-marketing EU orphan designation for medicines is not replicated in the UK: orphan status will be decided upon at the time marketing authorisation is granted.

-The UK will retain the existing “EU Bolar” law which exempts from patent infringement trials carried out on generic medicines in order to obtain regulatory approval, for marketing after the patent expires.
-Existing legislation which exempts from patent infringement the various studies, trials and tests carried out on a pharmaceutical product in order to gain regulatory approval anywhere will also remain in force.
+The UK retains the existing “EU Bolar” law which exempts from patent infringement trials carried out on generic medicines in order to obtain regulatory approval, for marketing after the patent expires.
+Pre-existing legislation which exempts from patent infringement the various studies, trials and tests carried out on a pharmaceutical product in order to gain regulatory approval anywhere also remains in force.

-With regard to copyright, the UK Government explains that, as a result of the UK’s membership of the main international treaties on copyright (which will not be affected by Brexit), the scope of protection will remain largely unchanged.
-Further, the EU Regulations and Directives on copyright and related rights will be “ported” into UK law under the EU Withdrawal Act 2018.
-It explains, therefore, that the immediate issue will primarily be one of reciprocity of those EU Regulations and Directives.
+With regard to copyright, the UK Government explains that, as a result of the UK’s membership of the main international treaties on copyright (which will not be affected by Brexit), the scope of protection remains largely unchanged after 01 January 2021.
+Further, the EU Regulations and Directives on copyright and related rights have been “ported” into UK law under the EU Withdrawal Act 2018.
+It explains, therefore, that the immediate issue is primarily one of reciprocity of those EU Regulations and Directives.